InbalBolshinsky/Developer-Skill-Test-Paytag/README.md

 - Press **`N`** to close the session and neutralize the basket; hard-tagged items are excluded and reported separately for manual removal.
 - **`Ctrl+C`** exits cleanly at any time, marking any open session as aborted.

-See PLAN.md §5 for a full example of what the terminal output looks like, including the mid-poll failure and unconfirmed-neutralization cases.
+See PLAN.md section 5 for a full example of what the terminal output looks like, including the mid-poll failure and unconfirmed-neutralization cases.

 ## Running tests